grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

 This setting has precedence over each individual rule frequency.
 If a rule frequency is lower than this value, then this value is enforced.

-This setting applies to both Grafana-managed alerting and recording rules.
+This setting applies to both Grafana-managed alert and recording rules.